PERC Reporting Standard: History

 During the 1960s, it was realised that minerals reporting was not being undertaken in the best interests of the investors.
-The Australasian 'Joint Ore Reserves Committee' - JORC was formed in 1971 because of concerns about the increase in unacceptable reporting practices (e.g. Poseidon Bubble).
+The Australasian 'Joint Ore Reserves Committee - JORC was formed in 1971 because of concerns about the increase in unacceptable reporting practices (e.g. Poseidon Bubble).
 The JORC Code was first published in 1989, with the guidelines published in 1990.

 During the 1990s, it became clear that the evaluation of mineral deposits should be based on an internationally recognised code of reporting in order to improve the security of investments in this economic sector (e.g. Bre-X case).

 In 1994, a global representative body, now the 'Combined Reserves International Reporting Standards Committee' - CRIRSCO, was formed to create a set of standard international definitions for reporting mineral resources and mineral/ore reserves, modelled on the JORC Code.

-In 1997, the participating countries of CRIRSCO - Australia, Canada, South Africa, USA and UK reached agreement on these definitions and presented a document defining the two main categories, Mineral Resources and Mineral Reserves, and their associated subcategories (Measured, Indicated and Inferred Mineral Resources and Proved and Probable Mineral Reserves).
+In 1997, the participating countries of CRIRSCO - Australia, Canada, South Africa, USA and the UK reached an agreement on these definitions and presented a document defining the two main categories, Mineral Resources and Mineral Reserves, and their associated subcategories (Measured, Indicated and Inferred Mineral Resources and Proved and Probable Mineral Reserves).

 In 2001, the first new standard based on these definitions, 'The Reporting Code' was published.
-It set out minimum standards, recommendations and guidelines for Public Reporting of Mineral Exploration Results, Mineral Resources and Mineral Reserves in the United Kingdom, Ireland and Europe.
+It set out minimum standards, recommendations and guidelines for public reporting of mineral exploration results, mineral resources and mineral reserves in the United Kingdom, Ireland and Europe.

 With the publication of the updated CRIRSCO Template in 2006, it was recognised that an update to 'The Reporting Code' would be needed.
 A new committee was formed, with a Europe-wide remit: the 'Pan-European Reserves & Resources Reporting Committee' – PERC.

-The first Pan European Code for Reporting of Exploration Results, Mineral Resources And Reserves ('The PERC Reporting Code') was published in 2008.
+The first Pan European Code for Reporting of Exploration Results, Mineral Resources and Reserves ('The PERC Reporting Code') was published in 2008.

 Since that time CRIRSCO has continued to introduce improvements and modifications in its reporting template, allowing all CRIRSCO members to use identical wording for the set of key definitions, like resources and reserves, public reports, competence criteria, and feasibility/pre-feasibility reports.

 PERC renamed the PERC Reporting Code (2008 edition) to the PERC Reporting Standard with the 2013 revision.
 A subsequent revision to the PERC Reporting Standard was undertaken in 2017, and a further revision was published in late 2021.

 A detailed account of the historical development of the PERC Reporting Standard can be found on the PERC website.

 Application of the PERC Standard

-The Standard is applicable to all solid mineral raw materials for which Public Reporting of Exploration Results, Mineral Resources and Mineral Reserves is required by the relevant regulatory authorities.
+The Standard is applicable to all solid mineral raw materials for which public reporting of exploration results, mineral resources and mineral reserves is required by the relevant regulatory authorities.
 Solid raw materials include (but are not limited to):